 Taken together, they can be telling as to any future financial shocks.

-Trading Tip: Follow the fundamentals through smart money ratios.
+Trading Tip: Follow the fundamentals through ratio analysis.

 Another smart money indicator is the COT report.